Financial Samurai

 1) Be OK with no longer making money.

 The first step to making money during the next downturn is to be OK no longer making money during an upturn.
-In other words, you must methodically sell off risk assets like stocks and real estate the longer we go in the cycle.
+In other words, you must be mentally OK.
+So much about investing success is having the right mental fortitude to last through the downturns.

 It hurts to miss out on gains, but missing out on gains is the only way to not lose money.
 Your goal is to time your asset allocation so that you have the least amount of risk exposure when the cycle turns.
 The problem, obviously, is that nobody knows when the cycle will turn.